yale-mgt-858-spring-2021/sql-joins-starter/06-join_coupon/README.md

 We would like to send a coupon by email to all our customers that have made at least 25 purchases in our store.
 Please write a query that shows customers’ emails and the number of purchases that particular customer has made.
 Your query should only return customers who have made 25 or more orders.
+Sort by descending number of purchases.

 To do this, JOIN the `users` table and the `purchases` table.
 Please name your columns `email` and `num_purchases`, respectively.